Tai Tran

 To ensure safety and consistency, the agent’s operation is constrained by a set of rules and guardrails within the system.
 For example, the agent might be prevented from making more than a certain number of trades per time window, or from taking trades outside of designated trading hours if the style dictates avoiding low-liquidity periods.
 It also respects risk constraints set at the system level: even if the LLM were to output an overly aggressive position size, the execution module will cap the risk to predefined limits.

-These measures ensure that the autonomous agent remains within the bounds of prudent trading and cannot, due to error or odd output, deviate from acceptable behavior.
+These measures ensure that the autonomous agent remains within the bounds of prudent trading and cannot, due to error or odd output, deviate from acceptable behaviour.
 Essentially, the LLM agent has freedom within the box defined by the trading strategy and risk management parameters.

 Through this tightly integrated setup, Valgo's LLM agent acts as a knowledgeable trader operating inside a powerful trading platform.
-It leverages all the analysis and data that Valgo can provide, makes a decision, and communicates that decision in a structured way.
+It leverages all the analysis and data that Valgo provides, makes a decision, and communicates that decision in a structured way.
 This agentic loop runs continuously, enabling Valgo to operate autonomously: scanning the market, understanding it, and acting on it, all in real time.

 Market Structure and Indicators: First-Class Abstractions for Reasoning